 Your printer may make a clicking sound when its nozzle is blocked.
 This is because your printer doesn’t print as much plastic as it should.
 Your extruder will start to slip if your nozzle is blocked and accumulated with pressure.

-The thermal break between heater block and heat sink is another issue.
-Heat travels up to heat sinks and can cause plastic to deform.
+The thermal break between the heater block and heat sink is another issue.
+Heat travels up to heat sinks and can cause the plastic to deform.

 If the blockage is severe, give your nozzle a thorough cleaning or a cold pull.